-“The Big Burn: Teddy Roosevelt & The Fire That Saved America”
+“The Big Burn: Teddy Roosevelt and the Fire that Saved America”

 By Timothy Egan

 The story of the nation’s biggest wildfire – an apocalyptic blaze that burned an area the size of Connecticut in a weekend.
 No living person had ever seen a fire with the ferocity, speed, and destructive power of the Big Burn of 1910.
 Equally dramatic is the larger story of Teddy Roosevelt and Gifford Pinchot, and the creation myth of the U.S. Forest Service.

 On the afternoon of August 20, 1910, a battering ram of wind moved through the drought-stricken nation forests of Washington, Idaho and Montana, whipping the hundreds of small blazes burning across the forest floor into a roaring inferno.
 Forest rangers had assembled nearly ten thousand men – college boys, day workers, immigrants from mining camps – to fight the fire.
 But no living person had seen anything like those flames, and neither the rangers nor anyone else knew how to subdue them.

 Timothy Egan narrates the struggles of the overmatched rangers against the inplacable fire with unstoppable dramatic force.
 Equally dramatic is the larger story he tells of outsize president Teddy Roosevelt and his chief forester, Gifford Pinchot.
 Pioneering the notion of conservation, Roosevelt and Pinchot did nothing less than create the idea of public land as our national treasure, owned by and preserved for every citizen.